-As part of our 1:1 initiative, all students in grades 9-10-11 will be issued a Chromebook.
-Students in Grade 12 will operate under the BYOD program.
+As part of our 1:1 initiative, all students in grades 9-12 will be issued a Chromebook.
+Students will not be permitted to use a personal computer, laptop, or tablet within the school setting.
 All students, in addition to the information outlined in this Handbook, are bound to the regulations and procedures provided in the NHS 1:1 Student/Parent Handbook.